1103-Nicely-Kyle/cs135/README.md

-# hello this is my c code from intro to cs
+# intro to cs

-the course was in fall 2021
+fall 2021